 When you request a telephone consultation, reception staff will inform you of when approximately the GP will call you.
 This is not an accurate time and the actual call time may vary.

-- ALL INBOUND AND OUTBOUND CALLS TO THE PRACTICE ARE ROUTINELY RECORDED
+- ALL INBOUND AND OUTBOUND CALLS TO THE PRACTICE MAY BE RECORDED

 - When you book a call please ensure that we have a current, correct number for you